pratishgupta91/pratishgupta91.github.io/_posts/2016-07-01-Doomsday Dafodils.markdown

 Invisible riders on merry-go-round.
 No sound, no sound.

+Metallic seas devouring fast
+From the deeds of our witless past.
+Leading towards the nebula blast.
+Holocaust!
+Holocaust!

 Shiny stars standing far.
 Smelling poison from our evil cigar.
 No resurrection, only war.